SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Design

-\tightsubsection{\name's latency predictor} \mypara{Transformer basics} Transformers can learn sequentially dependent information at scale using the parallelized \emph{attention} operation.
+\paragraph*{Transformer basics} Transformers can learn sequentially dependent information at scale using the parallelized \emph{attention} operation.
 The attention module removes the need to explicitly model the sequence for learning relationships.
 Instead, it utilizes a weighted dot product matrix, which assigns importance to a sequence value based on its relative importance to all other values.
-This matrix is updated over the learning process to understand dependencies between different values in the sequence.
+This matrix is updated during training to understand sequential dependencies between different values.
 While they work well for general sequence prediction tasks, to effectively perform latency prediction, we make several custom changes to adapt to the challenges of network packet sequences and traffic patterns.

-\mypara{Predicting sharp changes, not values} In network packet traces, we may have a series of packets with similar delays, interspersed with occasional sharp changes in latency.
+\paragraph*{Predicting sharp changes, not values} In network packet traces, we may have a series of packets with similar delays, interspersed with occasional sharp changes in latency.
 A sharp change often results from increased queuing latency as the queue might be occupied by packets from a competing flow.
 It is useful to select a lesser-filled queue for packets that would have otherwise experienced such an increase in queuing latency.
 Hence, we want the model to focus on learning to predict these sharp changes instead of predicting every latency value when latency changes smoothly.

 More specifically, in this paper, we define a sharp latency change as at least 20ms difference and a relative 20\% difference between two successive packet latencies.
 We choose these values as in practice, a change of 20 ms and higher starts being observable for low-latency sensitive applications like VoIP~\cite{voip} and cloud gaming~\cite{cloud_gaming} on ISPs.